boddhisattva/boddhisattva/README.md

 - From building **MVPs** to working on **large-scale Ruby on Rails apps**, as a software engineer:
   - I have experience with
+    -   **Building and Leading projects from scratch**
     -   Using **[Packs-Rails](https://github.com/rubyatscale/packs-rails)**, **Sorbet**, Rails engines, **Elasticsearch**, RabbitMQ, **Redis** etc.,
     -   **Improving performance and observability** of Rails apps(using Datadog, Redash, New Relic etc.,)
-    -   Debugging, maintaining, refactoring & enhancing Rails apps
+    -   Enhancing, maintaining, debugging, refactoring Rails apps in ways that **reduce costs for future change**
-    -   **Leading projects**

   - I **care about**(in addition to what's previously mentioned above)
+    - Problem solving **using different thinking mechansims**(first principles, systems thinking, out of the box, second order etc.,) based on the situational context, current company stage and related priorities
+    - Having a **shared team vision** & agreeing on **shared mental models** as that genuinely creates a better team chemistry through involvement & whose byproduct is more naturally one where the sum of the whole is greater than the parts
     - **Being product minded**
+    - **Creating an environment** where **feedback & open ended conversations can happen more easily in teams** such that it allows us to **improve faster** & keep our **blindspots & unconscious biases in constant check** as part of a **learning organisation**
-    - Collaborating with different stakeholders(including members of other teams & end users) to better serve everyone
+    - **Collaborating with different stakeholders**(including members of other teams & end users) to better serve everyone

 - Many people have told me **communication** is one of my **strengths** & I’d be happy to put that to good use